veyon/docs/admin/cli.rst

 Authentication key management
 -----------------------------

-The ``authkeys`` module allows the management of authentication keys so that common operations such as importing an authentication key or assigning a user group can be easily automated.
+The ``authkeys`` module allows the management of authentication keys so that common operations such as importing an authentication key or assigning a user group can be automated easily.

 ``create <NAME>``
-    This command creates a new pair of authentication keys and stores the private and public keys in the configured key directory.
+    This command creates a authentication key pair with name <NAME> and saves private and public key to the configured key directories.
 The parameter must be a name for the key, which may only contain letters.

 ``delete <KEY>``
-    This command deletes the ``<KEY>`` authentication key from the configured key directory.
-Please note that a key cannot be recovered once it has been deleted.
+    This command deletes the authentication key <KEY> from the configured key directory.
+Please note that a key can't be recovered once it has been deleted.

 ``export <KEY> [<FILE>]``
-    This command exports the ``<KEY>`` to ``<FILE>`` authentication key.
-If ``<FILE>`` is not specified, the file name is derived from the name and type of ``<KEY>``.
+    This command exports the <KEY> to <FILE> authentication key.
+If <FILE> is not specified a name will be constructed from name and type of <KEY>.

 ``extract <KEY>``
-    This command extracts the public key part from the private key ``<KEY>`` and saves it as the associated public key.
-When setting up another master computer, it is therefore sufficient to transfer the private key.
+    This command extracts the public key part from the private key <KEY> and saves it as the associated public key.
+When setting up another master computer, it is therefore sufficient to transfer the private key only.
 The public key can then be extracted.

 ``import <KEY> [<FILE>]``
-    This command imports the authentication key ``<KEY>`` from ``<FILE>``.
-If ``<FILE>`` is not specified, the file name is derived from the name and type of ``<KEY>``.
+    This command imports the authentication key <KEY> from <FILE>.
+If <FILE> is not specified a name will be constructed from name and type of <KEY>.

 ``list [details]``
     This command lists all available authentication keys in the configured key directory.
-If the ``details`` option is specified, a table with key details is output instead.
-Some details may be missing if a key cannot be accessed, e.g. due to missing read permissions.
+If the option "details" option is specified a table with key details will be displayed instead.
+Some details might be missing if a key is not accessible e.g. due to the lack of read permissions.

 ``setaccessgroup <KEY> <ACCESS GROUP>``
-    This command adjusts the file access permissions on the ``<KEY>`` so that only the user group ``<ACCESS GROUP>`` has read access to it.
+    This command adjusts file access permissions to <KEY> such that only the user group <ACCESS GROUP> has read access to it.

 .. _ConfigurationManagement: